sasilver75/obsidian/Articles/Faiss - The Missing Manual (?) {James Briggs, Pinecone}.md

 With this index, we can produce incredible performance ranging from 25% -> 100% recall at search times of 58.9µs -> 916µs.

 However, the IVF+HNSW index is not without its flaws.
 Although we have incredible recall and fast search speeds, the memory usage of this index is ==_huge_==.
 Our 1M 128-dimensional vectors produce an index size of 523MB+.
-- We can reduce this using PQ and OPQ, but this will reduce recall and increase search times.
+- We can reduce this using PQ and OPQ, but this will reduce recall and increase search times.d